ripta/decks.js/intro-to-docker/SCRIPT.md

 OS/Arch (server): linux/amd64
 ```

 Obviously, my client version is a little outdated.
-Not a problem in this case.
+Not a problem in this case, but if you can, I'd recommend running the same version.

-**One side note:** You'll probably never need to do so—and in fact, doing this could mess up your setup if you don't know what you're doing—however, you can access the docker host itself using `docker-machine ssh intro`.
-Of note is the amount of space available to your AUFS mount, which is used for images.
+**Aside:** You'll probably never need to do so—and in fact, doing this could mess up your setup if you don't know what you're doing—however, you can access the docker host itself using `docker-machine ssh intro`.
+When inside the docker host, the amount of space available to your AUFS mount, which is used for images is useful to know.
 There are options under `docker-machine create` to expand this size if you're building a lot of images.

-### Finding Images
+## Finding Images

 Official images maintained by Docker, Inc are available under the `library` username: